Quick start

 What do the main Baluster Calculator inputs mean?

-Rail length: the full straight run you measured before subtracting posts.
-Post width and count: post space that is removed from the clear opening.
-Baluster width: the width of one spindle or picket.
-Max spacing: the largest open gap you want between balusters.
+Rail length: the full straight rail run in feet before the calculator subtracts post widths.
+Post width and count: the posts inside that run.
+Their combined width is removed from the clear opening.
+Baluster width: the actual visible width of one spindle, picket, or metal baluster in inches.
+Max open spacing: the largest open gap you are willing to allow between balusters, usually entered as 4 inches or less after checking local rules.

 How should I read the Baluster Calculator answer?